Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 off with great abandon.
 For races and tests of speed, the Exalt may add (Essence) successes to their roll.

-In combat, this may supplement a Move Action, letting the character move one additional Range Band during their action.
-(This does not count as a *Rush* action).
+In combat, this may supplement a Move Action, letting the character Dash with no Impulse cost.

-### Thunderbolt Attack

-**Cost:** 2m, 1i
-**Type:** Supplemental
-**Mins:** Athletics 3

-The Exalt may take a free Move Action in conjunction with an attack without consuming a Secondary Action.

 ### Thousand Steps’ Stillness